michelfernandez/cove/site/content/english/_index.md

     alt_text:
   - title: Invite people to sign
     inverse: true
-    text: Invite the persons to sign by e-mail and define the signature order.
+    text: Define the order in which people should sign and invite them by e-mail.
     images:
       mobile:
         filename: image3